|

 ear-mark of Christ's elect sheep.

+What are the SIGNS of sanctification?
 First, such as are sanctified, can remember a time when

-they were unsanctified.
-"Once we too were foolish and
+they were unsanctified."Once we too were foolish and

 disobedient.
 We were misled by others and became slaves to many wicked